 Trees New York’s “learning-while-doing” approach provides our volunteers with the awareness, knowledge and skills needed to ensure that our street trees survive and thrive.

 Trees New York works with both youth and adult volunteers and works throughout the five boroughs of New York City.
-Our target neighborhoods for 2017 include: Greenpoint, Western Queens and Northern Manhattan.
+Our target neighborhoods for 2023 include: Greenpoint, Bushwick, The Bronx and Northern Manhattan.

 Volunteer stewardship activities include:

 Tree bed clean up and soil cultivation – In addition to being unsightly, compacted soil and litter block the movement of oxygen, water and nutrients to tree roots.
 Volunteers remove litter and weeds from tree beds and loosen up the surface soil with hand cultivators

 Watering Trees – New York City street trees live in permanent drought conditions.
 All trees, especially newly planted trees, need thorough and deep watering during the spring and summer.
 Volunteers water trees using buckets and hoses.

 Mulching – Mulch conserves water, moderates soil temperatures, improves soil structure and mitigates damage from dogs, people, de-icing salts and cleaning agents.
 Volunteers mulch trees with mulch or woodchips.